ympark99/Fastfood-Store-Searcher/README.md

 # Fastfood-store

-Find Fastfood store in korea
+## Find all the fast food restaurants in the Korea!

+## Name, address searchable